kierenh/TimesheetNinjaBot/README.md

 I hope this inspires you to explore conversation as a platform.
 If something should be as simple as sending a text (or responding to voice for that matter), then, maybe it should be, and is especially cool if you want a more human-like interaction.

 For developers, what else can you get from this prototype?
-- A sample technical architecture for building out bot experiences designed to cater for new users and power users alike with a hybrid IVR-esque-menu and natural language approach.
+- A sample for building out bot experiences designed to cater for new users and power users alike with a hybrid IVR-esque-menu and natural language approach.
 The IVR-esque-menu approach is great for getting started but once users are acquainted with what your bot can do chances are they'll want to get straight to the point and ask for what they need, their way.
 - Help you gauge how much LUIS does for you versus where you have to take over.
 For example, think about how you train LUIS to recognize synonyms for a time reporting period but you still have to convert-to or calculate an actual period start/end dates.
 See LuisResultExtensions.cs
 - Leverage the base classes & framework bits to more rapidly build forms that help you take care of all the bits around the edges.
 For example, bootstrapping forms with data extracted from LUIS intents so you only need to prompt for missing fields, handling users' cancelling out of a form flow (or going back) versus the form aborting in the case where a backend API is unavailable, see FormDialogBase<T>
 - See some basic conversational patterns in action, for example, help the user without excessively reconfirming the user's intent or decision, but, providing an option to _Undo_ and thus helping you to avoid common pitfalls of [bot navigation design](https://docs.microsoft.com/en-us/bot-framework/bot-service-design-navigation) _(an entertaining read by the way)_
 - Deploy Bot resources in Azure and setup CI/CD to deploy your bot and reach the users on their channel (like Facebook Messenger, Slack, and so on).
 May the Agile and DevOps be with you...

-## Potential Enhancementschallenges
+## Potential Enhancements
 - Going beyond simple rich text / markdown (MD) with Adapative Cards
 - Add speech to the web chat channel
 - Localization (e.g. currently accepts input in your locale, but is hard-wired to present back in en-AU format)
+- Start-up performance - Improve the response time of the first interaction (note: App Service is always on but I think need to hook in to the ASP.NET start-up pipeline)

 ## Challenges
 - Training LUIS to match projects, which are referred to by arbitrary descriptions of variable length.
 Consider a few ways you might log time to a project:
 >Log 8h on &lt;vandelay industries&gt; <-- By client name